markuspf/idris-avr/README.md

-Idris Empty Code Generator
+Idris AVR Code Generator
 --------------------------

-This is an code non-generator for Idris.
-That is, it's a project which builds an idris back end which doesn't actually do anything.
-You can use this as a starting point for a real back end, by:

-* Forking this repository (with a more descriptive name)
-* Filling out `src/IRTS/CodegenEmpty.hs`, probably also renaming it
-* Renaming the binary from `idris-emptycg` to something appropriate for your back end
-* Putting any relevant run time support in `rts/`
+This is a code non-generator for Idris that targets ATMega chips.

+At the moment I am targetting the ATMEGA328p.

+It's based on the excellent empty code generator by Edwin Brady and my experiences making the GAP backend and the idris-c-boehm backend, and my experiences programming for the ATMega328p.